microsoft/WhatTheHack/057-AzureRouteServer/Coach/Solution-01.md

 ## Solution Guide

-- Create a Hub Virtual Network (vnet).
+- Create a Hub Virtual Network (VNet).
-- Create two spoke vnets.
+- Create two spoke VNets.
-- Create a Azure Network Gateway in Hub vnet with SKU supporting Active/Active and BGP.
+- Create a Azure Network Gateway in Hub VNet with SKU supporting Active/Active and BGP.
-- Setup vnet peering between spokes and hub vnet.
+- Setup VNet peering between spokes and hub VNet.
 - Setup Local Network Gateway reprenting simulated on-prem branch.
 - Deploy the Cisco CSR template (provided in the challange section) to simulate a branch office (on-premises).
-The said template also creates a "datacenter" vnet.
+The said template also creates a "datacenter" VNet.
 - Setup 2-tunnels to one active/active virtual network gateway created earlier.
 - Deploy Cisco CSR template (provided in the challange section) to setup a central NVA (used as a BGP/Security NVA).
-- Deploy VMs in all vnets (including Branch).
+- Deploy VMs in all VNets (including Branch).
 - Create Route Tables (UDRs) to steer traffic via NVAs for,
-   - Branch VM subnet, Route to Hub/spoke vnets addres spaces (summarized should work as well) with next hop Branch NVA (CSR applaince).
+   - Branch VM subnet, Route to Hub/spoke VNets addres spaces (summarized should work as well) with next hop Branch NVA (CSR applaince).
-   (This is required because branch vnet is really Azure vNet (think of SDN)).
+   (This is required because branch VNet is really Azure vNet (think of SDN)).
    - GW subnet, route to Hub, next hop Central NVA (Outside Interface).
    - Hub VM subnet, route to Spokes and Branch, next hop Central NVA (Inside Interface).
-   - Spoke VM subnet, route to the other spoke and branch, next hop Central NVa (Inside Interface).
+   - Spoke VM subnet, route to the other spoke and branch, next hop Central NVA (Inside Interface).
 - Verify all traffic is going through the Central Network Virtual Appliance:
    - spoke-to-spoke
    - spokes-to-onprem